JSitter/lyft-dataset-challenge/README.md

 The `datasets` and `notebooks` directories are mounted as volumes and are immediately available when updated instead of having to be packaged into the containers.

+Add any required dependencies into the requirements.txt file.

 ## Included Files

+...

+This is the basic structure and this Readme is under construction **beep** **beep**.